 The name of this hub is ProcureSearch and we plan to continue building on the content currently presented.
 Keep checking back, as updates will continuously be added.

-ProcureSearch’s coverage focuses on third party content providers and excludes offerings from broader supplier and procurement management providers.
+ProcureSearch’s coverage focuses primarily on third party content providers, but does include a few offerings from broader supplier and procurement management providers.

 -- Jeanette Jones and Kelly Barner